 Dutch/British melodic and progressive rock act Dilemma pulled a phoenix stunt on us and has risen from the ashes!
-Since their last gig in April 2012 the band disappeared from the public eye.
-But behind the scenes these guys have been busy with their new studio album: ‘Random Acts Of Liberation’, which has been mixed by Rich Mouser (Spock’s Beard, Transatlantic, Neal Morse) and is due this fall via Butler Records/Music On Vinyl.
+For several years the band disappeared from the public eye.
+But behind the scenes they have been working hard on their new studio album ‘Random Acts Of Liberation’.
+This gem has been mixed by Rich Mouser (Spock’s Beard, Transatlantic, Neal Morse) and was released in November 2018 via Butler Records/Music On Vinyl.

-However, the band secretly decided to reset and start over while keeping the same moniker.
+However, the band secretly decided to reset and start over while keep working under the same moniker.
 Now with a completely rewritten and newly recorded album, and with Dec Burke as their new front man, there’s no question left: Dilemma is here to stay for the long run and ‘Random Acts Of Liberation’ paves the way for a whole new journey.

 With songs ranging from 3 to over 12 minutes, the listener is in for a wild and dynamic ride!
 The surprising time signatures and enchanting guitar solos aside; Dilemma is all about liberating melodies and feel.
 ‘Random Acts Of Liberation’ will give you 72 minutes of just that (and more).
 Hearing is believing!